 Once you’ve landed on your top industry-specific hard and soft resume skills, be ready to fit them into your introduction.

 Whether you decide to go with the classic resume objective or something more flashy like a resume summary, every type of introduction provides space for you to mention your best resume skills and abilities.

 In a resume objective, for instance, you have three sentences to convey not just your experience and work aspirations, but your job skills as well.

 And in a qualifications summary or professional profile, at least one bullet should mention key skills and abilities you bring to the table.

 The best skills for your resume are abilities that truthfully put you, as a job seeker, in the best possible light.
 This guide was written to help you identify those good, marketable hard and soft job skills, as well as teach you how to include skills to create the most effective resume possible.

 If you’re able to leverage your top abilities throughout your job application (including the content of your powerful cover letter), you’ll simply attract more interviews in the long run.
 We hope that our resume skills examples, lists, and how-to guide have helped (and will continue to help) you in this endeavor.

-Can you think of any other good skills to put on a resume that we missed?
-Please feel free to leave a comment below.
-And if you’re ready to start crafting your skills-based resume, check out our free and easy-to-use resume builder that will help you strategically fit resume skills throughout your document.
+If you’re ready to start crafting your skills-based resume, check out our free and easy-to-use resume builder that will help you strategically fit resume skills throughout your document.

 Infographic: How to Put Skills on Your Resume